 #3 – World Nomads Insurance

-In the spirit of traveling smart (and safe), we can’t stress enough how important it is to have travel insurance while backpacking through Thailand.
+In the spirit of traveling smart (and safe), we can’t stress enough how important it is to have travel insurance while visiting Thailand.
 There’s always the chance of things going wrong, like getting sick or encountering a health emergency.
-World Nomads Insurance has plans that are flexible and affordable to cover you in every situation.
-They are very widely used and trusted by many travelers.
-Trust us; it’s worth the peace of mind.
-Want to compare travel insurance providers – check out our in-depth roundup post of the best insurance options for backpackers.
+We use World Nomads Insurance , an insurer who offers affordable and robust plans.

 #4 – Active Roots Water Bottle